jacintic/sage_qa_interview/test_plan_exercise/test_plan_deliverable.md

 ## Resources required
 For this task, there will be 1 member from the Product Owners team that will provide the project requirements and will follow the process of this project.
 2 QA members in charge of Testing and the Tech Lead, and a Senior Dev from the Dev team.
 The journey will start with a meeting between all of the Project Members.
-There they will decide the Project's duration, the resources required (for example, more Dev members will be required to provide the App being tested), and the Testing Software solutions to employ.
+There they will decide the Project's duration, the resources required (for example, more Dev members will be required to provide the App being tested, fixing bugs or defects, etc.), and the Testing Software solutions to employ.
 For example, they might want to use Cypress for End to End Testing.
-Every monday there will be a meeting where the process of the project will be monitored and handled accordingly.
+EveryThere'll be a weekly standup, in it all members that are enrolled in this project will participate, the current progress and the planned roadmap be monitored and managed by stakeholders.

 # Register, Test Cases